MyEdMentor

 In the Simulation

-In SPPIN Sim, your capacity strategy choice affects your inventory cost, unit production cost and service level KPIs.
+In MyEdMentor, your capacity strategy choice affects your inventory cost, unit production cost and service level KPIs.
 Level strategy scores well on unit cost but accumulates inventory cost in low-demand turns.
 Chase strategy keeps inventory lean but triggers overtime cost events when demand spikes.
 Mixed strategy tends to perform most consistently across the full run, particularly when paired with good demand forecasting.

-See SPPIN Sim in action
+See MyEdMentor in action

 Book a free 30-minute demo tailored to your discipline.
 We'll run a live turn — AI world event, countdown, leaderboard reveal.